We are pleased to announce our 2017 – 2018 Mainstage Season!*

 By Danai Gurira

 Their lives set on a nightmarish detour by civil war, the captive wives of a Liberian rebel officer form a hardscrabble sisterhood.
-With the arrival of a new girl who can read – and the return of an old one who can kill – their possibilities are quickly transformed.
+With the arrival of a new girl who can read, their possibilities are quickly transformed.
 Drawing on reserves of wit and compassion, these defiant survivors ask: When the fog of battle lifts, could a different destiny emerge?
 ECLIPSED offers a chilling, humanizing and surprisingly funny portrait of transformation and renewal.
-With wit, compassion, and defiance, this gripping play unearths the wreckage of war and celebrates the women who navigate and survive the most hostile circumstances.
+This gripping play unearths the wreckage of war and celebrates the women who navigate and survive the most hostile circumstances.

 “ECLIPSED . . . shines with a compassion that makes us see beyond the suffering to the indomitable humanity of its characters.” – Charles Isherwood, The New York Times